 Keep in mind that your braces can be damaged from one wrong bite.
 This can compromise your entire orthodontic treatment, so make sure that you are careful and smart about what you eat.

 Make sure to avoid the following foods:

 Tough luck, right?
-Snacks like beef jerky and other dehydrated meats can loosen wires and brackets of your braces.
-Avoid eating tough steaks as well, any sort of food that is going to be cumbersome to eat and require a lot of force from your jaw.
+Snacks like beef jerky and other dehydrated meats can loosen the wires and brackets of your braces.
+Avoid eating tough steaks as well: any sort of food that is going to be cumbersome to eat and require a lot of force from your jaw.
 You don’t want to be putting undue pressure on your orthodontics.

 Don’t chew on inedibles!

 This includes pens.
 Make sure that you don’t bite your fingernails or chew on other hard objects.
 Stay away from chewing on ice, too, which can also loosen your brackets and wiring.
 Ice is one of the most common culprits when it comes to damaged braces.
 We know that ice cubes might be welcome, especially when your teeth and gums are sensitive.
 Living with braces can often cause discomfort, and ice is right on time to provide pain relief.
 Just make sure that you’re not chewing on ice.
 Instead, apply ice from the outside of the cheek.
 A bag of frozen peas works nicely against your cheek and jaw area.

 Food You Can Eat While You Have Braces